-Men become rich from hard labor, or by inheritance or from both, but if obtained from their own efforts it is more likely to abide.
-Men of very common under standing make money, but it requires a wise man to use and spend it, and none but a wise benevolent Christ offers an eternal income.
+Men become rich from hard labor, or by inheritance or from both, but if obtained from their own efforts is is more likely to abide.
+Men of very common under standing make money, but it requires a wise man is use and spend it, and none but a wise benevolent Christian has the privilege of investing in the company which offers an eternal income.

 Many a good sermon has been marred by the here after.
-Don't say too many things after the sermon, es pecially things which have no relation to, nor connection with the subject.
+Don't say too many things after the sermon, expecially things which have no relation to, nor connection with the subject.

-Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints." and to "prove all things: hold fast that which is
+Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good."